After nine months of pregnancy you’re probably used to saying ‘no’ when you’re offered a drink.

 If you miss a feed and your breasts become engorged while you’re still affected by alcohol you should express and throw out that milk.
 Once milk is expressed the alcohol will remain in it.

 7. The ‘safest option is to NOT drink alcohol’ …

 … according to the Australian Government’s guidelines for alcohol consumption while breastfeeding.
 They also recommend you avoid drinking alcohol in your baby’s first month and then after that limit your drinking to just two standard drinks a day (but not every day).

 8. Breast milk with a small amount of alcohol in it is better than letting a baby go hungry

-If your baby is hungry and you’ve had a small amount of alcohol, but you’re not sure if it has completely left your body yet, you should know that it is better to feed your baby than let your baby go hungry.
+Don’t panic!
+If you find yourself in the situation where your baby is hungry but you’ve had a small amount of alcohol (and you don’t think it has completely left our system) it is still better to feed them than to let them go hungry.